 Village de Rouffignac St-Cernin

-The architecture of the village of Rouffignac-Saint Cernin-de-Reilhac differs from that of the surrounding villages due to its tragic history during the Second World War.
-On 31 March 1944, the village of Rouffignac was all but destroyed by incendiary bombs.
-Only the church with its portal dating from 1530 and its flamboyant interior along with some neighbouring houses were spared.
-The village was entirely rebuilt from 1948 onwards.
+The architecture of the town of Rouffignac-Saint Cernin-de-Reilhac differs from that of the surrounding villages, this is due to its tragic history during the Second World War: on March 31, 1944, the town of Rouffignac disappeared under incendiary bombs.
+Only the church with its portal dating from 1530, its flamboyant style interior and a few neighboring houses were spared.
+The village was completely rebuilt from 1948.

 24580 ROUFFIGNAC-SAINT-CERNIN-DE-REILHAC